 The Busch Group is one of the world's largest manufacturers of vacuum pumps, vacuum systems, blowers, compressors and gas abatement systems.
-Under its umbrella, two well-known brands: Busch Vacuum Solutions and Pfeiffer Vacuum +Fab Solutions.
+Under its umbrella, the group houses two well-known brands: Busch Vacuum Solutions and Pfeiffer Vacuum+Fab Solutions.
 Together, they offer solutions to a wide range of industries.
 A global network of highly competent local teams in 44 countries ensures that expert, tailor-made support is always available near you.
 Wherever you are.
 Whatever your business.

-- Busch Group companies

-- Busch Group service centers

-- ▲ Busch Group production sites

-- Busch Group local representatives
+- Busch Group service centers - Busch Group local representatives